Introduction¶

 All other APIs work that way as well.

-No event loop¶
+No main loop¶

 Note